stevedylandev/openzeppelin-monitor/README.md

 ## Contributing

 We welcome contributions from the community!
-Here's how you can get involved:
+Before contributing, please note these requirements:

+### Key Requirements

+- **Contributor License Agreement (CLA)**: All contributors must sign the CLA before contributing
+- **GPG-signed commits**: All commits must be GPG-signed for security
+- **Pre-commit hooks**: Required for code quality checks including `rustfmt`, `clippy`, and commit message validation

+### Getting Started

 1. Fork the repository
+2. Clone your fork and set up development environment
+3. Install pre-commit hooks
-2. Create your feature branch
+4. Create your feature branch
-3. Commit your changes
+5. Make your changes with proper testing
-4. Push to the branch
-5. Create a Pull Request
+6. Submit a Pull Request

 If you are looking for a good place to start, find a good first issue [here](https://github.com/openzeppelin/openzeppelin-monitor/issues?q=is%3Aissue%20is%3Aopen%20label%3Agood-first-issue).

 You can open an issue for a [bug report](https://github.com/openzeppelin/openzeppelin-monitor/issues/new?assignees=&labels=T-bug%2CS-needs-triage&projects=&template=bug.yml), [feature request](https://github.com/openzeppelin/openzeppelin-monitor/issues/new?assignees=&labels=T-feature%2CS-needs-triage&projects=&template=feature.yml), or [documentation request](https://github.com/openzeppelin/openzeppelin-monitor/issues/new?assignees=&labels=T-documentation%2CS-needs-triage&projects=&template=docs.yml).

-You can find more details in our [Contributing](CONTRIBUTING.md) guide.
+For complete details including GitHub workflow, labeling guidelines, and advanced topics, see our [Contributing](CONTRIBUTING.md) guide.

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) and check the [Security Policy](SECURITY.md) for reporting vulnerabilities.